hjpae/NCC-psych239_f2020/readme.md

 &nbsp;&nbsp;Each data point pairs are originated from a distribution under interventional expectation.
 That is, the causal direction of a pair (X<sub>i</sub>, Y<sub>i</sub>) depends on the causal direction of its underlying distribution (X, Y). **Figure 2** illustrates each different distribution having its own causal direction.
 Using such data for training, the model learns how to classify a data point pair into appropriate distribution.
 To sum up, model training from this study follows the logic of binary classification.

 &nbsp;&nbsp;We set different datasets for model training and evaluation.
 The training data contains a set of artificially generated causal features, where the testing data is from a distribution having ground-truth causal features.
 We provide train/test loss acquired from running the training dataset, and model accuracy acquired from predicting the testing dataset.
-We follow the training dataset generating method from[ref3], by modifying codes from GitHub repository[ref4].
+We follow the training dataset generating method from[ref1], by modifying codes from GitHub repository[ref4].

 * **Training dataset.** For training dataset, the most important is to properly featurize each data points while generating them.
 We apply Gaussian mixture model to keep each causal features' distribution consistent.
-30,000 *data points* in total are generated under 128 different causal *feature* distributions.
-The length of a feature, or the number of data point a feature carries, is set to vary from 100 to 1,000, and is denoted as *m* in **Figure 3, 4, 5**.
+30,000 *data point pairs* in total are generated under 128 different causal *feature* distributions.
+We set one feature into one batch.
+Since we are training data point *pairs*, we set 128 * 2 = 256 for batch size(this could be better understood by referencing *m* from **Figure 3, 4, 5**).
+One epoch is consisted of 900 batch.
+In our study, we run total 25 epochs for training.

 * **Testing dataset.** Testing dataset is used to evaluate the model accuracy.
 We use the dataset collected from the study[ref5], which could be downloaded from <http://webdav.tuebingen.mpg.de/cause-effect/>.
 All data points are collected from the real-world observation, and each feature is labeled under its ground-truth causal direction.
 For instance, if X stands for altitude and Y stands for temperature, then all data points included in such feature distribution is labeled as binary value 1, since altitude causes temperature (X → Y).

 ### Models
 &nbsp;&nbsp;Our model follows the structure of Neural causation coefficient (NCC).
 All model realizations from this study are based on the paper[] and codes from GitHub repository[ref].
 Both embedding and classifier layers are consisted of 4 sequential neural network activation functions from PyTorch: linear unit, 1D batch normalization, rectified linear unit, and then dropout unit with dropout rate of 0.75.
 All layers have 100 neurons and are fully connected.